nicholasdille/dille.name/slides/2022-03-31/010_basics/02_volumes/bind.md

 Processes only get locally persistent storage

-Why should containers work differently?
+How can containers be better?

-Containers are even worse by default
+They are even worse by default

 --